collaborativebioinformatics/coronasv/README.md

 # How to install and run CoronaSV
+# Installation options:

 ## Installation of CoronaSV

+### Installing CoronaSV from Github

-Use conda to create the CoronaSV environment.
-This environment includes all of the core software used by the pipeline + the Snakemake workflow management system.
+Clone the CoronaSV Github repository, and then use conda to create an environment with all neede software.
+This Conda environment includes all of the core software used by the pipeline + the Snakemake workflow management system.

 ```
 # Clone Git Repo